Lineth Saborío Chaverri

-María Lineth de la Trinidad Saborío Chaverri (born 4 November 1960) is a Costa Rican politician.
+María Lineth de la Trinidad Saborío Chaverri (born 4 November 1960) is a Costa Rican lawyer and politician who served as First Vice President of Costa Rica from 2002 to 2006.
+A member of the Social Christian Unity Party, she previously led the Judicial Investigation Department (OIJ) from 1997 to 2001.

 Political career

 She won the 2021 Social Christian Unity Party presidential primary.
 In the 2022 Costa Rican general election, she came in fourth place.